-2. Welcomes the State that has acceded to the Rome Statute of the International Criminal Court since the seventeenth session, invites States not yet parties to the Rome Statute of the International Criminal Court to become parties to the Rome Statute, as amended, as soon as possible and calls upon all States Parties to intensify their efforts to promote universality;

-3. Notes with deep regret the notification of withdrawal submitted by a State Party under article 127(1) of the Statute on 17 March 2018 as well as the withdrawal of its instrument of accession by another State on 29 April 2019, and calls upon these States to reconsider these withdrawals;

-4. Welcomes with appreciation the continuation by the President of the Assembly of the dialogue on the "Relationship between Africa and the International Criminal Court" initiated by the Bureau during the fifteenth session of the Assembly of States Parties, and invites the Bureau to further widen and deepen this dialogue as needed with all interested States Parties;

-5. Welcomes the initiatives undertaken to celebrate 17 July as the Day of International Criminal Justice as well as those to commemorate the 20th anniversary of the Rome Statute and recommends that, on the basis of lessons learnt, all relevant stakeholders, together with the Court, continue to engage in preparation of appropriate activities and share information with other stakeholders to that effect through the Secretariat of the Assembly and otherwise;
+- 2. Invites States not yet parties to the Rome Statute of the International Criminal Court to become parties to the Rome Statute, as amended, as soon as possible and calls upon all States Parties to intensify their efforts to promote universality; - 3.
+Notes with deep regret the notification of withdrawal submitted by a State Party under article 127(1) of the Statute on 17 March 2018 as well as the withdrawal of its instrument of accession by another State on 29 April 2019, and calls upon these States to reconsider these withdrawals;2 - 4.
+Welcomes with appreciation also the continuation by the President of the Assembly of the dialogue on the "Relationship between Africa and the International Criminal Court" initiated by the Bureau during the fifteenth session of the Assembly of States Parties, and invites the Bureau to further widen and deepen this dialogue as needed with all interested State Parties: - 5.
+Welcomes the initiatives undertaken to celebrate 17 July as the Day of International Criminal Justice3 as well as those to commemorate the 20th anniversary of the Rome Statute and recommends that, on the basis of lessons learnt, all relevant stakeholders, together with the Court, continue to engage in preparation of appropriate activities and share information with other stakeholders to that effect through the Secretariat of the Assembly4 and otherwise;

-6. Calls upon all international and regional organizations as well as civil society to intensify their efforts to promote universality;

-&lt;sup>2 Depositary Notification C.N.138.2018.TREATIES-XVIII.10, see at: https://treaties.un.org/doc/Publication/CN/2 018/CN.138.2018-Eng.pdf.
+2 Depositary Notification C.N.138.2018.TREATIES-XVIII.10, see at: https://treaties.un.org/doc/Publication/CN/2 018/CN.138.2018-Eng.pdf.

-&lt;sup>3 Official Records...
+3 Official Records...
 Review Conference...
 2010 (RC/11), part II.B, Kampala declaration (RC/Decl.1), para 12.